timongty/tezcrowd/readme.md

 As most crowdfunding projects require a substantial amount of text and multimedia (images and videos) to draw support for their cause, there must also be some consideration as to whether this content should be stored on the blockchain with ipfs or stored off-chain.

+It is also likely that this project content is subject to frequent changes and updates along the course of the crowdfunding duration.

-Furthermore, there is probably a need for additional features such as comments and favouriting unless third-party apps such as Discourse are used.
+Furthermore, there is probably a need for additional features such as comments and favouriting to promote engagement with the project unless third-party apps such as Discourse are used.

-My initial thoughts are to have a hybrid decentralised model where essential core unchangeable elements are stored on-chain.
+My preliminary approach is to adopt a hybrid decentralised model where only essential core unchangeable elements are stored on-chain.
 In contrast, non-essential and frequently changed elements will be stored off-chain (e.g. in a mysql database).

 A hybrid model will help address the main issues mentioned above without compromising the main benefits of a decentralised crowdfunding platform which lie in the high transparency and efficiency of fees.